Story (Ai song): Story (English Version)

 On October 21, 2014, it was revealed that an unreleased English version of "Story" would be used in Disney's 2014 animated film, Big Hero 6 for the Japanese dub.
-The song was released digitally as a single from the film's soundtrack on October 22, 2014 by EMI Records and Walt Disney Music in Japan.
+The song was released digitally as a single from the film's soundtrack on October 22, 2014 by EMI Records and Universal Music Group in Japan.
 Regarding the song being included in the movie, Ai commented, "I was very happy to have sung 'Story' instead of a new song.
 Even if we sometimes feel uneasy or lonely, people always connect with someone."
 The song was used in the closing credits for the Japanese release.
 For the single cover photo, Ai is pictured with her sister, Sachi Uemura.

 Music video

 A music video was released on January 27, 2015.
 Throughout the video, photos of loved ones submitted by fans are shown in the video.